kyle-compute/kyle-compute/README.md

-# Kyle — Embedded Systems, ML, and Web (Somehow)
+# Kyle — Embedded Systems, ML, and Web
 ---

+## All of the below is boring, all that matters is that im hiring for [Razorbill](https://joinrazorbill.com)

+### Requirements
+- Be comfortable with python object model
+- FastAPI/Pydantic/SQLAlchemy usage
+- Docker Compose / Docker for containerization
+- PEP8 Programming style (not a big deal but a plus)
+- Javascript (Namely react)

 ## Skills & Expertise

 ### Infrastructure & Databases
-Docker · Linux · Git · Nginx · AWS · DigitalOcean · Firebase · PostgreSQL · InfluxDB · SQLite
+Docker · Linux · Git · Nginx · AWS · DigitalOcean · Firebase · PostgreSQL · InfluxDB

 ### Languages & Frameworks
 C++ · Python · TypeScript · React · Next.js · PyTorch · vLLM · OpenCV · Pydantic · SQLAlchemy